jo-asakura/front-end-dev-basics/README.md

 # Front-end developer basics

-The [basics](front-end-dev-basics.md) what every front-end developer should know.
+The [basics](front-end-dev-basics.md) that every front-end developer should know.

 ## Author